 If this is indeed an acceleration of in-person attendance trends that have been in play for decades, you could easily end up behaving like the CD salesperson in the age of Spotify or like a mall owner in the age of Amazon.

-3. You’re Deeply Understaffed for Where You’re Seeing the Highest Reach
+3. You’re Deeply Understaffed for Where You’re Seeing the Highest Potential

 The vast majority of churches pivoted to online quickly in March 2020 and saw a large attendance spike over previous levels.